Celebrate Earth Day with Outdoor Vino poured from Earth-friendly EnVino bottles

 Nope, he’s not a combat soldier.
 He grows grapes (Field Vineyards in the Alexander Valley, Sonoma Valley and Mendocino).
 He makes wine under the Katarina wines label, but his compatriots might say that involves more insanity than bravery.

 The endeavor that shows Field’s courage is his contribution to the wine packaging wars.

 In 2005, Field started EnVino Bottles, to move wine from glass bottles to plastic bottles.

 If this sounds a bit like déjà vu all over again, we hear you.

 Think “screw caps.”

-Think “kegs” and single-serve glasses and … think about an industry that is steeped in tradition, as if tradition tasted better in a glass than a really good cab.
+Think “kegs” and single-serve glasses and … think about an industry that is steeped in tradition, as if tradition tasted better in a glass than the wine itself.

 Field hit the market with 187 ml bottles, the first such bottle offered for wine packaging.
 Since then, EnVino has added 750 ml and liter sizes to the mix.
 The bottles are made out of recyclable PET resin, and identifiable by the logo to the left.

-“We generate less greenhouse gas in production, and we contribute less greenhouse gas in transportation,” Field told The Naked Truth.
+“We generate less greenhouse gas in production, and we contribute less greenhouse gas in transportation,” Field said.